wam82/teamname-soen341project2023/README.md

 ## Description

 The objective of the project is to create a career services platform where students can post and update their porfolio and where employers can post job offers.
+The website will extend functionalities of modern career services to allow opportunities for students learning their crafts and to apply them in the real world.

-We are looking to implement four types of users to populate the platform.
+First of all, we are looking to implement four types of users to populate the platform.

 | Users      | Descriptions                                                                              |
 |------------|-------------------------------------------------------------------------------------------|